A closed-form filter for binary time series: Discussion

 \section{Discussion}

-This article shows that the filtering, predictive and smoothing distributions in a dynamic probit model for multivariate binary data have a \textsc{sun} kernel and the associated parameters can be computed via tractable expressions.
-As discussed in Sections \ref{sec.3}--\ref{sec.5}, this result provides advances in online inference for dynamic binary data and facilitates the implementation of tractable methods to draw i.i.d. samples from the exact filtering, predictive and smoothing distributions, thus allowing improved Monte Carlo inference in small-to-moderate time series.
-High-dimensional filtering can be, instead, implemented via a scalable sequential Monte Carlo which exploits \textsc{sun} properties to provide a particle filter with optimal proposal.
+This article shows that filtering, predictive and smoothing densities in multivariate dynamic probit models have a \textsc{sun} kernel and the associated parameters can be computed via tractable expressions.
+As discussed in Sects.~\ref{sec.3}--\ref{sec.5}, this result provides advances in online inference and facilitates the implementation of tractable methods to draw i.i.d. samples from the exact filtering, predictive and smoothing distributions, thereby allowing improved Monte Carlo inference in small-to-moderate settings.
+Filtering in higher dimensions can be, instead, implemented via scalable sequential Monte Carlo which exploits \textsc{sun} properties to provide novel particle filters.

-These results motivate additional future research.
-For instance, a relevant direction is to adapt or generalize the derivations in Section \ref{sec.3} to dynamic tobit, binomial and multinomial probit models, for which closed-form filters are unavailable.
-Joint filtering and prediction of continuous and binary time series is also of interest \citep{liu_2009}.
-A natural state-space model for these multivariate data can be obtained by generalizing \eqref{eq3}--\eqref{eq5} to allow only the subset of Gaussian variables associated with the binary data to be partially observed.
-However, also in this case, closed-form filters are not available.
-By combining our results in Section \ref{sec.3} with the classical Kalman filter for Gaussian state-space models, such a gap could be possibly covered.
-As discussed in Sections \ref{sec_1} and \ref{subsec:Smoothing}, estimation and inference for possible unknown parameters characterizing the state-space model in \eqref{eq1}--\eqref{eq2} is another interesting problem which can be addressed by maximizing the marginal likelihood derived in Section \ref{subsec:Smoothing}.
-Finally, additional quantitative studies beyond those in Section \ref{sec.5} can be useful for obtaining a more comprehensive overview on the performance of our proposed computational methods compared to state-of-the-art strategies.
+Such advances motivate future research.
+For example, a relevant direction is to extend the results in Sect.~\ref{sec.3} to dynamic tobit, binomial and multinomial probit models, for which closed-form filters are unavailable.
+In the multinomial setting a viable solution is to exploit the results in \citet{fasano2020} for the static case.
+Joint filtering and prediction of continuous and binary time series is also of interest \citep[][]{liu_2009}.
+A natural state-space model for these data can be obtained by allowing only the sub-vector of Gaussian variables associated with the binary data to be partially observed in \eqref{eq3}--\eqref{eq5}.
+However, also in this case, closed-form filters are unavailable.
+By combining our results in Sect.~\ref{sec.3} with classical Kalman filter, this gap may now be covered.